Kernix13/vision-grid-express/README.md

 1️⃣ Home page:

-1. 99% done, modal images look questionable on small screens.
+1. Modal images look questionable on small screens.
 2. Is it okay to have different bg colors for the card buttons (design)?
 Should I duplicate that for the modal buttons?
+3. Strip out all home page specific CSS and add to home.css - this is in preparation for merging all styles into 1 stylesheet
+4. Change `object-fit` value for `result-image` for single col on small screens
-3. The modal nav buttons have primary bg color, Save/Remove buttons have white - is that inconsistent?
+5. The modal nav buttons have primary bg color, Save/Remove buttons have white - is that inconsistent?
 This is a UI design question where I need opinions/input

 2️⃣ Board page:

 1. I need a modal for saved images - something similar but different than the home page modal -> a slider/lightbox
 2. Settings menu - refactor!
+3. `moveImage` function takes 3 params but I'm not using `event` - verify that I do not need it, and then remove it
-3. If I keep the selectImage functionality, then I may need a back-to-top button in case the user has many saved images and/or images with a large heightto-width ratio, otherwise it's a long scroll back up!
+4. Add a back-to-top button Fx in case the user has many saved images and/or images with a large heightto-width ratio, otherwise it's a long scroll back up!
-4. I need to figure out how to add the selected class to thumb-item after each move up/down
+5. I need to figure out how to add the selected class to `thumb-item` after each move up/down
+6. consider using `srcset` for DOM images on different devices, possibly same for modals
-5. STRETCH GOAL: I'll need to implement the settings form to:
+7. STRETCH GOAL(S): I'll need to implement the settings form to:
    1. rename the board(s),
    2. start a slideshow of just the images, and/or the images + text
    3. allow user to set the timing, and/or